-County of Nassau Comprehensive Annual Financial Report of the Comptroller for Fiscal Years ended December 31, 2006 and 2005 (including data received from respective town and cities as to which the County makes no representations).
-Such data for 2006 and later is not yet available.
+SOURCE: County of Nassau, Comprehensive Annual Financial Report of the Comptroller for Fiscal Years ended December 31, 2007 and 2006 (including data received from respective towns and cities as to which the County makes no representations).
+Such data for 2007 and later is not yet available.